-The other workaround is Google, or any of the other search engines.
-Copy-paste the full title, or even the URL, of a NYT story into the Google search box and click on the first result.
+The last workaround is Google search.
+Copy-paste the full title, or even the URL, of any NYT story into the Google search box and click on the first result.
 There’s a daily limit of 5 articles that you can read through Google beyond the free monthly limit.

 Related reading: How to Find Old Newspaper Articles?